Updated for 2020!

 Getting a permit for some of Washington’s popular wilderness areas can be tough and requires a bit of advanced planning, a willingness to be flexible, and sometimes a stroke of luck.
 Though reservation systems aren’t perfect and can be frustrating to navigate, permits are a necessary step that preserve the wilderness experience and protect fragile environments from being overrun.

-Many lottery and permit applications for wilderness areas in Washington open in March, so now is a great time to start planning.
+Many lottery and permit applications for wilderness areas in Washington open in February and March so now is a great time to start planning.
 Below is a guide to important permit dates and details for these coveted areas.

 Good luck everyone!

-From November 1 to March 31, permits for climbing Mount St Helens are free, unlimited, and available 24/7 through self-registration at the Marble Mountain Sno Park.
+November 1 – March 31: permits are free, unlimited, and available 24/7 through self-registration at the Marble Mountain Sno-Park.

 Updated information is available on the Gifford Pinchot National Forest website.